southworks/Agents/docs/HowTo/MSALAuthConfigurationOptions.md

 - User Managed Identity
 - System Managed Identity

-> Refer to [Configuration in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0) for recommendations for configuration and secrets best practices.

-### General Configuration
+## General Configuration

-There are several shared configuration options that control general settings for acquiring tokens from Microsoft Entra ID.
+There are several shared configuration options that control general settings for acquiring tokens from Microsoft Entra Identity.

 These settings are: